fillest/gmail-indicator/readme.md

 # Gmail Indicator

-* A desktop application that shows Gmail inbox unread message number in Ubuntu indicator panel.
+* A desktop application that shows Gmail inbox unread message number in the notification area.
-* Supports multiple accounts.
-* Click the indicator to show menu with message titles.
+* Click the indicator to show menu with latest message titles.
 Click a message to open it in Gmail in your browser.
+* Run multiple instances for multiple accounts.

 ![screenshot](http://s.fillest.ru/published/gmail-indicator.png)

-It's tested currently only in Ubuntu/Unity.
+Tested currently only on Linux (Ubuntu).
 Please fork and make pull requests if you want to add support for other environments.

+Written in Python with no external dependencies beside GTK and Cairo.

 ## Running
-`python gmail-indicator.py name1 passwd1 name2 passwd2`
+`python gmail-indicator.py yourusername yourpassword`

 ## Issues
 Please submit any bugs or feedback to [the issue tracker](https://github.com/fillest/gmail-indicator/issues)